ignacioch/GameSetMatch.firebase/README.md

 ### Installing

-1. Clone the repo and navigate to project directory
+1. Clone the repo and navigate to project directory (or `/functions` if you prefer)
 2. Setup a virtual environment and activate it

 ```bash